skypilot-org/skypilot/docs/source/serving/sky-serve.rst

     $ sky serve up hello-sky-serve.yaml

-Sky Serve will start a centralized controller/load balancer and deploy the service to the cloud with the best price/performance ratio.
+SkyServe will start a centralized controller/load balancer and deploy the service to the cloud with the best price/performance ratio.
 It will also monitor the service status and re-launch a new replica if one of them fails.

 Under the hood, :code:`sky serve up`: